-- A summary of any community benefit requirements imposed as part of a regulated procurement that were fulfilled during the year of the Report including for example; apprenticeships completed, curriculum support activities, business support activities, support to communities and resource efficiencies achieved in terms of materials, waste or water. - A summary of any steps taken to facilitate the involvement of supported businesses in regulated procurements during the year covered by the Report - A summary of the regulated procurements the ERPT expects to commence in the next two financial years - Such other information as the Scottish Ministers may by order specify and where applicable that demonstrate compliance with other legislation that places specific requirements on the Member Institutions with respect to their procurement activities and the Member Institutions will also consider including: - What it has learned from its consultation and engagement with stakeholders and those affected by its procurements, and what it is doing to respond to these views - What it is doing to improve its performance and impact, drawing on relevant information - for example spend analysis - and what improvements have been achieved since its last report; and - How it is working with other bodies for example procurement centres of expertise - to maximise effectiveness and efficiency.
+- activities, business support activities, support to communities and resource efficiencies achieved in terms of materials, waste or water. - A summary of any steps taken to facilitate the involvement of supported businesses in regulated procurements during the year covered by the Report. - A summary of the regulated procurements the ERPT expects to commence in the next two financial years. - Such other information as the Scottish Ministers may by order specify and where applicable demonstrate compliance with other legislation that places specific requirements on the member institutions with respect to their procurement activities.
+The member institutions will also consider: - What it has learned from its consultation and engagement with stakeholders and those affected by its procurements, and what it is doing to respond to these views: - What it is doing to improve its performance and impact, drawing on relevant information - for example spend analysis - and what improvements have been achieved since its last report; and - How it is working with other bodies for example procurement centres of expertise - to maximise effectiveness and efficiency.

-The ERPT will seek to publish its annual procurement report in an inclusive way that takes into account equality and accessibility issues and allows stakeholders to form a clear view of the Member Institutions performance.
+Edinburgh College publishes its Annual Procurement Report in an inclusive way that considers equality, inclusion and accessibility matters, and enables stakeholders to form a clear view of the member institution's performance.

-8. Strategic Ownership and Contact Details
+8. Ownership and Contact Details